ColdCoder92/capture-the-flags-3d/README.md

 The initial development process of the Unity game was entirely based on the Create with Code course.
 This meant creating the world floor, prototype models and movement, game mechanics; GUI, then audio.
 After the tutorial, I added extra features including the difficulty system and fixed any bugs present during the development.
 What was considered for future updates included support for multiplayer.

 Download: [CaptureTheFlagsDemo.zip](https://github.com/user-attachments/files/16059434/CaptureTheFlagsDemo.zip)
+Note: The file may not open for being too outdated

 You can also access the Godot game in the hackathon submission page [here](https://github.com/ColdCoder92/capture-the-flags).